samyachd/scraping/README.md

 Requires modules in requirements.txt, run pip install -r requirements.txt in terminal

-main.py requires 2 arguments, catalogue page to fetch from (1 to 50) and a database name.
+main.py requires 2 arguments, catalogue pages to fetch from (1 to 50) and a database name.

 Example : python main.py 45 books_db